| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (string-pad-right "325" 5) => "325 " (string-pad-right "71325" 5) => "71325" (string-pad-right "8871325" 5) => "88713" |

-by skipping over all
+string-trim-both procedures trim s by skipping over all

 characters on the left / on the right / on both sides that satisfy the